← Back to Stories

 Key details reported by multiple sources:

-• Kanye West (legally named Ye) was scheduled to headline the Wireless Festival in London from July 10–12, 2026, at Finsbury Park.
+• Kanye West (legally known as Ye) was booked to headline all three nights of the Wireless Festival in London from July 10–12, 2026.

-• Pepsi, Diageo (Johnnie Walker, Captain Morgan), and Budweiser withdrew sponsorship of the Wireless Festival after West was announced as headliner.
+• Pepsi and Diageo withdrew sponsorship of Wireless Festival after Ye was announced as headliner.

-• West apologized in January 2026 via a full-page *Wall Street Journal* ad, attributing his antisemitic behavior to untreated bipolar I disorder.
+• Ye took out a full-page apology in *The Wall Street Journal* in January 2026, attributing his antisemitic remarks to bipolar disorder.

-• The UK Home Office blocked West’s entry to the UK on April 7, 2026, citing his presence would not be 'conducive to the public good'.
+• The UK Home Office blocked Ye’s Electronic Travel Authorisation (ETA) on April 7, 2026, citing his presence would not be 'conducive to the public good'.

-• Phil Rosenberg, president of the Board of Deputies of British Jews, called West’s planned performance 'absolutely the wrong decision'.
+• Phil Rosenberg, president of the Board of Deputies of British Jews, called the booking 'absolutely the wrong decision'.

-• West offered to meet UK Jewish community members in a statement on April 7, 2026, saying 'words aren’t enough—I’ll have to show change through my actions'.
+• Ye offered to meet the UK Jewish community in a statement on April 7, 2026, saying 'words aren’t enough—I’ll have to show change through my actions'.

 Points of Difference